jamesjoshuahill/jamesjoshuahill.github.io/_posts/2015-02-07-is-your-branch-up-to-date.md

 Did you intend to checkout 'origin/new-feature' which can not be resolved as a commit?
 {% endhighlight %}

-She felt lost. git threw a fatal error and questioned her _intention_, how rude?
+She felt lost. git threw a fatal error and questioned her _intent_, how rude?
 I looked back at git askance and had a rubber duck moment.
 This is roughly how my one-sided conversation with git went:

 > JOSH: Oh.
 I don't recognise that error.
 Hmmm.
 >